18F/open-source-program/pages/model_oss_policy.md

 > b.
 The Government does not have the rights to reproduce and release the item.
-The Government has public release rights when the software is developed by Government personnel, when the Government receives "unlimited rights" in software developed by a contractor at Government expense, or when pre-existing OSS is modified by or for the Government.
+The Government has public release rights when the software is developed by Government personnel and when the Government receives "unlimited rights" in software developed by a contractor at Government expense.

 > c.
-The public release of the item is restricted by other law or regulation, such as the Export Administration Regulations or the International Traffic in Arms Regulation.
+The public release of the item is restricted by other law or regulation, such as the laws governing classified information, the Export Administration Regulations, or the International Traffic in Arms Regulation.

 > d. {AGENCY} cybersecurity staff determine that the public release of such code would pose an unacceptable risk to {AGENCY}'s operational security.